openlawteam/tribute-contracts/website/docs/contracts/adapters/onboarding/TributeNFT.md

 - `applicant`: The applicant address (who will receive the DAO internal tokens and become a member; this address may be different than the actual owner of the ERC-721 token being provided as tribute).
 - `nftAddr`: The address of the ERC-721 token that will be transferred to the DAO in exchange for DAO internal tokens.
 - `nftTokenId`: The NFT token identifier.
+- `tributeAmount`: The amount of nftTokenId for ERC1155 tokens, if 0, it is an ERC721.
 - `requestAmount`: The amount requested of DAO internal tokens (UNITS).

 ### proposals